students examining a skeleton in forensic anthropology class

 Overview

 Anthropology and sociology bridge the gap between life sciences and humanities, revealing the biocultural and sociocultural nature of so much of the human experience.
-The program encourages students to examine their physical, cultural, and social worlds more critically, and offers students theoretical and methodological tools for examining our world providing a framework for understanding the totality of the human condition and our responsibility for service in a global society.
+The program encourages students to examine their physical, cultural, and social worlds more critically.
+It offers students theoretical and methodological tools for examining our world and provides a framework for understanding the totality of the human condition and our responsibility for service in a global society.

 Your Major Took You Where?